 This prompted Feyerick to ask at what point a nation-state cyber attack became an act of war.
 It's a complex issue, Carlin said, and noted, for example, that most insurance coverage has an act-of-war exception.
 So there are serious consequences, both obvious and non-obvious, to calling a cyber attack an act of war.

 Are we, Feyerick asked, creating another layer of bureaucracy in the form of, for example, the CTIIC, that will only make defense harder?
 Carlin agreed that this was a question we always need to ask, but that we needed a center of analysis.
 The new center fills this gap.

-Cybercrime and Incident Response — Viewpoints of the FBI, SEC and Private Sector.
+Cybercrime and incident response — viewpoints of the FBI, SEC and the private sector.

 Shawn Henry (CrowdStrike's CSO) moderated the cybercrime panel.
 Panelists included Leo Taddeo (Special Agent in Charge of the Cyber and Special Operations Division, New York Office, Federal Bureau of Investigation), David Remnitz (Global and Americas Leader, Forensic Technology & Discovery Services, Fraud Investigation & Dispute Services, Ernst & Young LLP), and David Glockner (Regional Director, Chicago Regional Office, U.S. Securities and Exchange Commission).
 They focused on incident response and preparation.

 Remnitz noted that there are a few ways a company generally learns it's been compromised.
 Law enforcement might discover it, the company's security or IT team might recognize the compromise, a third party (especially investigative media like KrebsOnSecurity) might tell them, or they might find telltale data on the dark web.